 In cases with limited neuromuscular findings, our Muscle and Nerve Laboratory helps improve diagnosis by finding abnormalities at a pathologic/microscopic level.
-Muscle, nerve and skin biopsies are performed by specialists trained in neuromuscular pathology.
+The Laboratory is dedicated to providing accurate and timely results to physicians ordering biopsies for diagnostic testing.

 Muscle and Nerve Tissue in the Diagnosis of Neuromuscular Disease

 The experienced staff of affiliated neuromuscular pathologists and histological technicians provides muscle, nerve and skin biopsies to patients who need further assessment, when clinical neuromuscular findings are limited.
 Following the biopsy, the team processes the specimen and interprets the results in the state-of-the-art laboratory.